funkman1/nexusACR/README.md

    **Note: These credentials are only good for 1 year before you must create another service principal.**

 ## Configure a Docker Proxy in Nexus
-1. After signing into our admin Nexus user, on the left side bar panel of the Nexus UI, click security and then realms.
+1. After signing into our admin Nexus user, on the left sidebar panel of the Nexus UI, click security and then realms.

 2. Change the docker bearer token from available to active.
 3. Once you have done that click the cog icon at the top left of the screen, then click repositories.
-4. Click create reposotory, and then click docker (proxy).
+4. Click Create Repository, and then click docker (proxy).
 5. Give your repo a unique name
-6. Click the check box for HTTP and type in port 8082 that we opened for this from earlier.
+6. Click the check box for HTTP and type in port 8082 that we opened for this earlier.
-7. Click the check box for allow anonymous docker pull, this is why we enabled the docker bearer pull token earlier.
+7. Click the check box to allow anonymous docker pull, this is why we enabled the docker bearer pull token.
 8. Type your login server for your ACR with https:// in the remote storage URL space and click use certs stored in Nexus box.
-9. Click view certificate and add certificate to truststore.
+9. Click view certificate and add the certificate to truststore.
-10. Select a blob store that will hold our cache images, if you dont have a blob store created yet, go to blob stores, and create a file or S3 store.
+10. Select a blob store that will hold our cache images, if you don't have a blob store created yet, go to blob stores, and create a file or S3 store.
-11. Lastly click authentication for HTTP at the bottom of the form and type the Service Prinicpal ID and password we configured from earlier here.
+11. Lastly, click authentication for HTTP at the bottom of the form and type the Service Principal ID and password we configured from earlier here.
 12. I left everything else as default.

 ## Test our Nexus Proxy with ACR